 Trek back down the Namche hill, where we will get our last view of Mt.
 Everest.
 We will cross over the high suspension bridge back to Phakding at 2,600m/ 8,530m and we will spend the night here before returning to Lukla where we started the journey to see Mt.
 Everest.

 Today we will make the up hill journey back to Lukla.
 We will take our time making our way back up to (2,853m/ 9,360ft) we will retract our steps through these amazing villages passing cheplung and looking at the work the Sherpa foundation have been doing in the region since the earthquake.
+We also work with the Goli village Trust which we helped establish in 2015.
 We will continue on to Lukla, have a relaxing evening and prepare for an early morning rise.

 Fly back to Kathmandu early in the morning and spend the rest of the day at Leisure in Kathmandu or fly back to your home destination.
 For those eager to see as much of Kathmandu as possible, an early start is worthwhile to visit the temples of Pashupatinath and Swayambhunath and districts of Bhaktapur and Patan as the rebuilding happens.
 Durbar Square is also on the essential list, as is the shopping area of Thamel.